What’s New in Adobe Analytics

 When creating a project, Analysis Workspace now lets you add multiple components to a panel as a drop-down.
 These drop-downs act as filters, activated when a user selects any one of the included components.
 This way, you can consolidate panels and facilitate deeper analysis for projects shared with others.
 Panels also support multiple drop-downs on the same panel.

-When building projects, you can change the color palette used for visualizations within Analytics Workspace.
-You can choose an existing color palette or create your own to match the colors of your brand.
+When building projects, you can change the colour palette used for visualisations within Analytics Workspace.
+You can choose an existing colour palette or create your own to match the colours of your brand.